Monterey Bay Aquarium: Founding and design

 General contracting firm Rudolph and Sletten predicted the building would take 31 months (two and a half years) to construct, but project manager Linda Rhodes and architectural firm Esherick, Homsey, Dodge, and Davis (EHDD) first had to design the facility to fit Cannery Row.
 Those involved intended to reconstruct Hovden Cannery rather than destroy it, and EHDD acknowledged that the latter would be "a big disservice to our visiting public and to the community".
 Concrete sections of the building were able to be kept, but other areas were repurposed; the cannery's old warehouse was converted into administrative offices, and a seawater system for the aquatic exhibits replaced the cannery's pump house that brought fish to the warehouse from floating storage tanks in the bay.
 The facility was constructed around the cannery's boiler house, which is preserved as a non-functioning public exhibit.
 As the building would reside partially over water, unique challenges occurred throughout construction.
 Nearly half of the aquarium would be located over the bay in depths of up to 120 ft, requiring foundational elements to be installed during low tide, which often occurred at night.
 According to a project manager with Rudolph and Sletten, excavations were sometimes lost as the composition of the ground underneath beach sand was inconsistent.

 Various elements of the building mirrored that of Hovden Cannery, including its windows (to let in sunlight), plain cement walls, structural protection from waves and storms, and its many roofs.
 Exposed pipes and ducts along the ceiling also contributed to the industrial style of buildings on Cannery Row.
-The ironic transition from a plant that processed fish to an aquarium which would display them didn't prevent the facility from appearing like a cannery, according to multiple journalists.
+The ironic transition from a plant that processed fish to an aquarium which would display them did not prevent the facility from appearing like a cannery, according to multiple journalists.
 The aquarium's successful representation of the cannery was acknowledged by the California Historical Society with a historical preservation award.

 When Monterey Bay Aquarium opened on October 20, 1984, it was the largest public aquarium in the United States.
 On opening day, 11,000 visited it and around 30,000 people attended the day's festivities.
 In reference to the disappearance of sardines (through overfishing), which caused the canneries to close, the aquarium said that "the fish are back!"
 Throughout the following year, 2.4 million people visited, which influenced assumptions about "the ability of marine life to entertain, educate, and promote a city."
 Within five years, it was reported in the Los Angeles Times that it was among California's most popular visitor attractions.
 By 1994, it was the most attended aquarium in the United States.
 For its design, EHDD was awarded a National Honor Award from the American Institute of Architects in 1988.
 The institute's state chapter in California gave the facility its Twenty-five Year Award in 2011 and, in 2016, it was awarded the national Twenty-five Year Award, described as "a benchmark and role model for aquariums everywhere."